Results

 Writing in the Discipline

 Research designs and problems, with emphasis on operationalization of concepts, development of hypotheses, specific research designs, sources of error, literature reviews, data collection, data analysis and use of APA format.
-Prerequisites: PSYC 111 and STAT 220 (QMCS 220 or IDTH 220) View Online Printable Schedule
+Prerequisites: PSYC 111, and DASC 120 or DASC 112 View Online Printable Schedule

 M 1:35 pm - 3:35 pm